-(Incidentally, Butch told Seibert about Etta: she was a great housekeeper – and sure could cook! – with “the heart of a whore”.
-He didn’t elaborate, and Seibert thought it unwise to pursue the subject.)
+(Seibert wrote Butch had told him about Etta.
+She was a great housekeeper.
+And what a cook!
+But she had “the heart of a whore”.
+Cassidy didn’t elaborate, and Seibert thought it unwise to pursue the subject.)

 There were reports that Cassidy and Longabaugh robbed other Bolivian mines themselves.
 This backfired on them: caucasians stood out in Bolivia’s largely indigenous population.
 Every robbery produced more eyewitnesses.
 Butch feared trouble was coming.
 And his partner became problematic.

 During 1907 the tedium of training a tin mine’s mules unhinged Sundance.
 He hit the bottle.

 Longabaugh’s drunken boasts of the robberies he and his amigo had pulled in Argentina and Chile prompted one cantina owner to summon the police.
 They made a speedy exit.

 The crunch came on a visit to Santa Cruz.
 They saw a Spanish-language Pinkerton poster of themselves.
 Luckily, Cassidy now sported a beard and Longabaugh – no longer slim – had a booze-hound’s puffy face and double chin.
 Nobody connected them with the Wild Bunch-era faces on the posters.

 Sundance sobered up and they quit the mine in 1908 to work as stagecoach drivers for a Scottish owner.